 The exterior facade would use Siberian Larch cladding, the various angles cast interesting shadows.
 Vacuum insulated panels provide extremely effective insulation for their thickness (with a U-value of 0.15 W/m2 K) but cannot be pierced so we designed a frame using battens, a nail and a hollow pin.
 Structural support is provided by cross laminated pine.

-While other member of my group built the model (above), I drew the scale drawing (below).
+While other member of my group built the model (above), I made the scale drawing (below).